jschmidtnj/mywebsite2/flutter/README.md

 # joshuaschmidt

 Flutter app for android / ios (if apple wouldn't charge $100 a year 😢).
+This is a native version of the web app.

 ## get emulator working